Histotechnologist Schools

 In addition to programmatic accreditation from the NAACLS, applicants can look for a school’s overall institutional accreditation.
 Although the process for institutional accreditation is quite similar, it applies to the entire school rather than just one program.
 Institutional accreditation is typically granted by regionally distinct organizations such as the Middle States Commission on Higher Education (MSCHE) or the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-According to the Bureau of Labor Statistics (BLS), there are many reasons why there has been an explosion in demand for medical technicians such as histotechnology professionals in the United States.
+According to the Bureau of Labor Statistics (BLS 2024), there are many reasons why there has been an explosion in demand for medical technicians such as histotechnology professionals in the United States.

 First, there has been an increase in the average age of the population, leading to a greater need to diagnose conditions such as cancer and diabetes.
 Medical technicians and technologists are the backbones of much of this diagnostic lab work.
 Additionally, as medical technology continues to advance and a growing number of people are offered health care through measures such as the Affordable Care Act (ACA), there is a concurrent rise in the need for these trained medical professionals.

-The BLS (2023) predicts that the ranks of medical and clinical technologists and technicians will grow at different rates between 2022 and 2032 and are faster than the 3 percent growth projected for all occupations in that same decade.
+The BLS (2024) predicts that the ranks of medical and clinical technologists and technicians will grow at different rates between 2022 and 2032, faster than the 3 percent growth projected for all occupations in that same decade.
 Notably, clinical laboratory technologists and technicians are projected to grow by 5 percent.

-From a general perspective, the BLS shows the median salary for occupations related to histotechnology, clinical laboratory technologists, and technicians is $59,130 (BLS Sept.
-2023).
-This figure is slightly below the national average salary for all occupations at $61,900 (BLS May 2022).
+From a general perspective, the BLS shows the salary for occupations related to histotechnology, clinical laboratory technologists, and technicians is $62,870 (BLS May 2023).
+This figure is slightly below the national average salary for all occupations at $65,470 (BLS May 2023).
 Salaries vary depending on levels of education and experience, and salary percentiles for this position generally fall into one of five percentiles:

-Certification often correlates with higher pay and having more advanced training and credentials with ASCP certification often helps boost earnings.
-PayScale, an aggregator of self-reported salary data, confirms this with certified histotechnologist (HT) and non-certified salary figures (December 2022):
+Certification often correlates with higher pay, and having more advanced training and credentials with ASCP certification often helps boost earnings.
+PayScale, an aggregator of self-reported salary data, confirms this with certified histotechnologist (HT) and non-certified salary figures (July 2024):

 Read on to learn more about ASCP certification for histotechnologists below.